 GENERAL - PALEO/PRIMAL/ANCESTRAL HEALTH

 The Paleo Solution by Robb Wolf – fantastic book and fun to read.
 The chapter on grains was extremely interesting.
-I refer back to this again and again.
-A great overview of the science behind the lifestyle but practical advice on menus and exercise too.
+A great overview of the science behind the ancestral approach to food and wellbeing, but practical advice on menus and exercise too.

 KETOGENIC AND LOW CARBOHYDRATE DIETS